AlexandreLamb/python-custom-lib/Readme.md

 ```bash
 python<your-version-of-python> setup.py install
 ```
-## Purposes
-This is a script that allows you to install your own custom library locally.
-You can create a python class, function, variable, etc. and install it locally.
-This allows you to use your own custom library in your project.
-The main purpose of this script it's to avoid import error between different python files and folder.

-## How it's work

-It will create a symlink of the file specified in argument to the python virtual environment library folder.

 ## Usage
 Go to the folder where you have your python file and run the following command:
 ```bash